iaballa/cse15l-lab-reports/week7labreport.md

 ![image](https://user-images.githubusercontent.com/114435397/201598363-ad826a02-4bdc-4d50-890f-f88a01672082.png)

 Then, press `<Enter>`!
 And it should exit the file and take you back to the terminal.
 If you don't want to quit/exit the file, just skip pressing q and then press `<Enter>`.
+With this change, the total keystrokes gets even shorter, changing it to 22 total.

 ---